lalithnag/safesurg-workshop/README.md

-# SafeSurg — Workshop on AI for Safe Surgery
+# SafeSurg: Workshop on AI for Safe Surgery

 Website for the SafeSurg satellite workshop at MICCAI 2026.